 Early Origins of the Millins family

-Suffolk where records show Ralph Milun in the Feet of Fines of 1198, and Adam Milun in a record from 1200.
+The surname Millins was first found in Suffolk where records show Ralph Milun in the Feet of Fines of 1198, and Adam Milun in a record from 1200.
 Other records show Ralph de Molins in the Pipe Rolls of 1159.
-A few years later, Laurence atte Mulene was listed in the Writs of Parliament of 1278 and Gilbert atte Mullane was listed in Somerset at the time of Edward III.
+A few years later, Laurence atte Mulene was listed in the Writs of Parliament of 1278.

 Early History of the Millins family

-Another 149 words (11 lines of text) covering the years 1289 and 1341 are included under the topic Early Millins History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Millins research.
+Another 131 words (9 lines of text) covering the years 1289, 1341, 1428, 1645 and 1685 are included under the topic Early Millins History in all our PDF Extended History products and printed products wherever possible.

 Millins Spelling Variations

 Spelling variations of this family name include: Mullin, Mullis, Mullen, Mullins, Mullens, Mullings, Molins, Millen, Millin and many more.